 It’s been an interesting hike, and surprisingly varied, from casuarina and eucalpyt forest to pockets of semi-rainforest and large rock overhangs.
 The return leg on the westerm side of Middle Harbour Creek is generally less busy, and a more challenging walk (especially between Gordon Creek and the Pipeline Track).

 0.0km Pipeline Track trackhead (Hunter Avenue) 0.2km Turn left onto Bungaroo Track 1.8km Stepping Stones (Governor Phillip Walk from here) 2.5km Junction with Davidson Track 4.2km Carroll Creek (Lyre Bird Track starts here) 6.9km Davidson Park 8.0km Roseville Bridge 8.7km Start of Two Creeks Track 9.2km Junction with track to Ormonde Road 10.1km Little Digger track (continues to Roseville) 11.6km Junction with track to Wellington Road 13.3km Turn onto Gordon Creek Track 13.9km Junction with Barrie Street track 16.1km Junction with track to Koola Avenue 17.7km Pipeline Track back up to Hunter Avenue 19.2km Hunter Avenue trackhead

 More information on Middle Harbour Creek Circuit

-- Most of the tracks are signposted, although theere is no formal “Middle Harbour Creek Circuit” track – it consistrs of a combination of bushwalking trails (most of which are signposted)
+- Most of the tracks are signposted, although theere is no formal “Middle Harbour Creek Circuit” track – this loop consists of a combination of bushwalking trails (most of which are signposted)

-- The western side of Middle Harbour Creek is generally harder (and less busy) – between Gordon Creek and the Stepping Stones parts of the track can be very indistict, and the Rocky Creek crossing can be a bit tricky after heavy rain.
+- The western side of Middle Harbour Creek is generally harder (and less busy) – between Gordon Creek and the Stepping Stones parts of the track can be very indistinct, and the Rocky Creek crossing can be a bit tricky after heavy rain.

 - You can start/finish at multiple access points along the circuit.